-- Minimum viable product (MVP): The minimum is done to satisfy a customer requirement or meet a certain outcome
+- Minimum viable product (MVP): The minimum is done to satisfy a customer requirement or meet a specific outcome

 - Sprints: Chunking down work into two-week timeframes with a focus on short-term delivery

-Beyond these approaches, encourage the organization (and especially leaders) to adopt a ‘keep it simple’ mindset.
+Beyond these approaches, encourage the organization (and especially leaders) to adopt a "keep it simple" mindset.
 Focus on one to two action areas from your survey results.
 Inspire people to act and give them an opportunity to co-create solutions to test and iterate in the business.
 Have conversations with your employees.
-Or, as our Chief Scientist, Dr. Jason Macpherson says, just do something.
+Or, as our Chief Scientist, Dr. Jason Macpherson, says, simply do something.

-Principle 12: At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+Principle 12: At regular intervals, the team reflects on becoming more effective, then tunes and adjusts its behavior accordingly.

 Retrospectives are a fantastic way to carve out dedicated time to reflect, learn, and identify things you want to improve in the future.
-You can get an indication of how people perceive action through your surveys (see action questions below), but the people and culture team should run retros to reflect and learn on the survey process and how they support the business to act.
+You can get an indication of how people perceive action through your surveys (see action questions below).
+Still, the people and culture team should run retros to reflect and learn about the survey process and how they support the business to act.

 Getting started and making your own conclusions

-There are seven more principles of Agile you can learn from, and an endless number of impactful applications that can help HR teams act quickly.
-You’ll come to your own conclusions on what works best for your team.
+There are seven more principles of agile you can learn from and an endless number of impactful applications that can help HR teams act quickly.
+You'll come to your conclusion on what works best for your team.

-Choose one or two new approaches to try the next time you’re supporting the organization to act on survey feedback.
-Maybe it’s applying an MVP and sprint concept, or maybe it’s creating a diverse forum of people to co-design the actions that will be taken.
-Finally, make sure you carve out time to reflect and learn – even with only this one change, you’ll continually improve the way you act on employee feedback.
+Choose one or two new approaches to try the next time you support the organization to act on survey feedback.
+Maybe it’s applying an MVP and sprint concept, or perhaps it’s creating a diverse forum of people to co-design the actions that will be taken.
+Finally, make sure you carve out time to reflect and learn - even with only this one change, you’ll continually improve how you act on employee feedback.